Pure Aromatherapy for Body, Mind & Spirit

 *This statement has not been evaluated by the FDA and is not intended to diagnose, treat, or prevent any disease.

-Edible French Vanilla Kiss Massage Oil
+French Vanilla Kiss Kissable Massage Oil

 This massage oil can be used as an insect repellent because many insects not like odor of vanilla.* This will be the best smelling insect repellent you have ever used!
-Edible French Vanilla Kiss Massage Oil contains French vanilla essential oil resin in a natural oil base containing Sunflower Oil, Apricot Kernel Oil and Sweet Almond Oil.
+French Vanilla Kiss Kissable Massage Oil contains French vanilla essential oil resin in a natural oil base containing Sunflower Oil, Apricot Kernel Oil and Sweet Almond Oil.

 *This statement has not been evaluated by the FDA and is not intended to diagnose, treat, or prevent any disease.